gillian-guide/gillian-guide.github.io/docs/mod-dependencies.en.md

     * Rename the :fontawesome-solid-gears:`dinput8.dll` to `xlive.dll`

 ??? tip "Modloading"
     This tool can be used for modloading purposes.
-See [modloading](extras/modloading.md).
+See [modloading](extras/modloading.md) for more details.

 ## ScriptHook
 !!! info ""